thejerf/slogassert/README.md

 ## Version History

+* v0.0.8:
+  * Make Unasserted return a fully independent copy of the LogMessage so the user can't accidentally corrupt it.
 * v0.0.7:
   * Add Unasserted call.
 I've resisted this because it's kind of a trap, but sometimes you just need it.